Children of the Grave: Nepal version

 The Argentine thrash metal band Nepal recorded a cover version of the song for their third studio album, Manifiesto (1997).

 Havok version

 American thrash metal band Havok included a cover of the song on their third studio album, Unnatural Selection (2013).

 Master version

 American death metal band Master covered the song for their 1990 debut album Master.
-Whilst keeping the clean finger picking intro of Embryo and the opening build up, the rest of the cover is more similar to the style of Venom.

 Jazz Sabbath version

 English jazz trio Jazz Sabbath released an instrumental jazz rendition of this song on their 2020 self-titled debut album.

 Racer X version

 American heavy metal band Racer X covered this song and released it as a bonus track in the European/Japanese edition of the album Technical Difficulties (1999).

+Stone Sour version

+American rock band Stone Sour covered the song for their 2015 EP Meanwhile in Burbank....

+Lamb of God version

+American groove metal band Lamb of God covered the song as part of the Back to the Beginning farewell show of Black Sabbath, which took place on July 5th, 2025.
+The following day, the band released the cover as a standalone single.